meepzh/CIS563-FluidSolver/README.md

 - zIndexSortedUniformInsertionSort

 visualization
+- type
     - neighbors
     - none
+    - pressure
     - velocity
+    - velocityDir
+- maxPressure
+- maxVelocity
+- velocityColor (8-bit rgb array)

 The `numUpdates` parameter can be used to set the number of frames to simulate in order to get accurate and comparable performance ratings.